 There is No Standard Difference Between a BA and a BS

-A different program might feature a difference, like requiring a final project for one degree but requiring some advanced electives or a concentration of another.
-It is the student’s future career goals that may indicate whether a Bachelor’s of Art in Finance or a Bachelor’s of Science in Finance is the better route.
+An insightful article from U.S. News & World Report indicates that there aren’t universal standards for the curriculums offered in Bachelor of Arts versus Bachelor of Science programs.
+One university might have a language requirement that distinguishes one program from another.
+Another program might feature a difference like requiring a final project for one degree and requiring some advanced electives or a concentration in another.
+It is the student’s future career goals that may be the best indicator of whether a Bachelor’s of Art in finance or a Bachelor’s of Science in finance is the better route.

 Each Degree Program Option Requires Research and Consideration

 There is no standard answer for whether a student should seek a BS or a BA in finance.
 Each university or college that offers multiple degree formats will have its particular differences and may offer benefits for future work as financial analysts, appraisers, accountants, and insurance underwriters.

 A future student can best answer the question as to whether it’s better to get a Bachelor’s of Art in finance or a Bachelor’s of Science in finance by comparing the classes and curriculums and figuring out which best aligns with the student’s future career goals.
 As a general rule, to which there are plenty of exceptions, students considering graduate school should pursue a Bachelor of Arts in finance while those entering the workforce should pursue a Bachelor of Science in finance.
 It’s important to repeat that this advice doesn’t work for all situations or circumstances, but it is a good starting point until the student digs deeper into his or her research on the matter.